-BUILDING AND ZONING
+BUILDING AND ZONING TECHNICIAN Gregg Lauda

-- Re-certified the Town of Belleair in the National Flood Insurance Program's Community Rating System (CRS) - Processed XXXX building permits - Awarded Generator Grant for \$104,000 to fund the purchase of a new generator
+- Re-certified the Town of Belleair in the National Flood Insurance Program's Community Rating System (CRS) - Processed over 600 building permits - Awarded FEMA generator grant for \$104,000 to fund new generator

-• Achieve the Florida Floodplain Management certification
+Achieve the Florida Floodplain Management certification

 - Permitting

-- National Pollutant Discharge

-Elimination System (NPDES)
+- National Pollutant Discharge Elimination System (NPDES)

 - Floodplain Management

 - Employee Administration

-• Building and Zoning Technician
+Building and Zoning Technician

 The Building Department is houses costs and revenues for permitting, zoning, and development functions throughout town.
-The department advises homeowners and businesses on regulations identified in the Land Development Code, and is responsible for plan review and issuance of building and tree permits.
+The department advises homeowners and businesses on regulations identified in the Land Development Code, and is responsible for plan review and the issuance of building and tree permits.
 This department also plays a large role in damage assessment and documentation during emergency operations.